laserengineer/laserengineer.github.io/_posts/2021-01-03-Actor-Learn-2.md

 Asynchronous call node to launch QDSM as Actor.

-Compared with QDSM
+Compared with QDSM， use dynamic dispatch technology

-* Shift registor -> LabVIEW Class
+* Shift Registor -> LabVIEW Class Data
+* Message Class Data contains:
+  * "Case Command"
+  * "Data" used for each case
+* **Do.vi** includes
+  * Unbundle the cluster that includes commands and data
+  * Case structure for each case
-* Case structure -> LabVIEW Class, case message process is replaced by dynamic dispatch of Do.vi
-* Use dynamic dispatch to replace case selector
+* Case structure -> LabVIEW Class, case message process is replaced by dynamic dispatch of Do.vi， Use dynamic dispatch to replace case selector
 * Case "State" (Command) is replaced **message Class**
-* Data is wrapped into Message private cluster to get rid of variant
+* Data is wrapped into **Message private data** to get rid of variant

 <p align="center"> <img src="/assets/images/LabVIEW Actor Framework/2/framework Change 2.png"> </p>